Kimberly Newell

-Kimberly Jessica Newell (born October 4, 1995), also known by the Chinese name Zhou Jiaying (周嘉鹰), is a Chinese-Canadian ice hockey player and member of the Chinese national ice hockey team.
+Kimberly Jessica Newell (born October 4, 1995), also known by the Chinese name Zhou Jiaying (周嘉鹰), is a Canadian ice hockey player and member of the Chinese national ice hockey team.
 She most recently played in the 2021–22 season of the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.

 Newell represented China in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

+As of the 2025–26 season, Newell is a goalie for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL), but does not currently have any playing time.

 Early life and education

 Newell was born on October 4, 1995, in Vancouver, Canada.
 Newell's mother, who is from China, and her father, who is from Salmon Arm, British Columbia, met at the University of British Columbia while they were both studying electrical engineering.

 Newell holds a bachelor's degree in economics and finance from Princeton University.
 At Princeton, Newell spent three years taking Mandarin Chinese courses to be able to communicate with her maternal grandfather.
 Newell's paternal grandmother played field hockey in her native Germany.